benoc617/policies/data protection documentation.md

 # Technical Documentation
 ## Backups
 ### Overview
-In order to restore a customer's hosted system in the case of a disaster, we need to reconstruct and restore the AWS OpenSearch Service which contains all retained and indexed log data, as well as the MongoDB database cluster which contains the customer's graylog configuration
+In order to restore a customer's hosted system in the case of a disaster, we potentially need to reconstruct and restore the AWS OpenSearch Service which contains all retained and indexed log data, as well as the MongoDB database cluster which contains the customer's graylog configuration
 ### AWS OpenSearch Backend
 The following AWS document outlines the functionality of AWS OpenSearch snapshots:
 https://docs.aws.amazon.com/opensearch-service/latest/developerguide/managedomains-snapshots.html

-The creation of snapshots do not interrupt operations on the OpenSearch cluster, but do slightly adversely affect performance, and we have factored in this required overhead in the sizing of these clusters.
+Note: the creation of snapshots do not interrupt operations on the OpenSearch cluster, but do slightly adversely affect performance, and we have factored in this required overhead in the sizing of these clusters.
 #### Automatic OpenSearch Snapshots
 AWS OpenSearch Service automatically takes incremental snapshot series every hour via internal mechanisms.
 It only retains them for 14 days, and stores them in a single-region S3 bucket that is not generally accessible except by the OpenSearch Service's internal and proprietary restore mechanisms (which we will go over below, and are outlined in the AWS documentation linked above).

 Since these backups do not meet our RPO due to their low frequency, they can only be used for recoveries and/or parallel restores where it is known that new data has not been ingested in the past hour, or only data older than one hour is required (e.g. a parallel restore to analyze or compare historical data).
 #### Scheduled Manual OpenSearch Snapshots
-In addition to the automatic snapshots, we have manual snapshots scheduled to execute on all OpenSearch Service clusters.
+In addition to the automatic snapshots, we have manually-defined snapshots scheduled to execute on all OpenSearch Service clusters.
 These snapshots are created every 15 minutes and store to an S3 bucket per customer that is replicated to an alternate AWS region.  e.g. if customer is provisioned in us-east-1, the customer's snapshot bucket will be replicated between us-east-1 and us-west-1.
 These manual snapshots are retained for 90 days default, and longer for customers that have longer general data retention (as per above retention requirement).

 These backups are generally the main source of data for customer recoveries and parallel restores, since they satisfy our 30 minute RPO.
 ### MongoDB